-The St Leonard’s College 2018 theme was ‘I am responsible for…’ – a cloze procedure activity that was chosen with the intent of encouraging all College Community members to consider their many and varied responsibilities.
+One of the St Leonard’s College themes in recent years was ‘I am responsible for…’ – a cloze procedure activity that was chosen with the intent of encouraging all College Community members to consider their many and varied responsibilities.
 We asked Di Fleming (OC 1966), Executive Director of the Ducere Foundation, and the first educator to become the Telstra Businesswoman of the Year (VIC), to share her perspective on the theme of ‘I am responsible for…’

-Our College Principal, Stuart Davis, says: “Our need to develop in our students the tools and motivation to think outside the realm of self-interest is vital if individual people, communities and nations are to embrace the responsibility to act for the good of all humankind.”
+The College recognises the need to develop in our students the tools and motivation to think outside the realm of self-interest is vital if individual people, communities and nations are to embrace the responsibility to act for the good of all humankind.
 It is through this broader, service-oriented perspective that students will also discover a pathway to a fulfilling and rewarding life.

 Di is clearly an individual who embodies the St Leonard’s philosophy and her impressive career, which has notably impacted the greater good, is demonstrative of being a true ‘global citizen.’